-Albert B. Jones is the Special Advisor to American Association for the Advancement of Science (AAAS) Research Competitiveness Program (RCP).
+Albert B. Jones, CEO of Trading & Consulting International, currently serves as the External Advisor to the American Association for the Advancement of Science (AAAS) Research Competitiveness Program (RCP).
 Albert Jones assists RCP (and other AAAS programs as requested) in their business development efforts with foreign governments, and institutions of science, technology, engineering, mathematics (STEM), research, innovation, and entrepreneurship in the Gulf region; he lays the ground work for international programmatic work and S&T collaboration.
 He is also Chair Emeritus of the national Public Policy International Affairs Program (PPIA) and President and CEO of Trading & Consulting International, Inc. (a Chicago-based international business development, strategy implementation and management consulting company).

 Since 2008, Albert Jones has applied his extensive working knowledge and cultural understanding to STEM and innovation capacity building in the MENA region; he served as the interlocutor for numerous U.S. institutions doing business with foreign entities.
 On behalf of U.S. institutions (notably the U.S. Civilian Research Development Foundation/CRDF Global) he was the former Senior Advisor to the President and Board of the CRDF Global- a nonprofit foundation established in 1995 by the National Science Foundation (NSF), authorized by the U.S. Congress and active in over 30 countries.
 Mr. Jones led CRDF’s international strategy and business development initiatives with foreign governments and STEM institutions to promote safety, security, and sustainability through cross-border programs and partnerships in science, technology, and innovation; his work also included joint ventures with U.S. companies with “offset” programs- tapping into international corporate social responsibility realm associated with foreign governments’ expenditures.